GalMunGral/replay/README.md

 This project is highly inspired by React.

-The basic idea is that UI can be expressed as a composition of pure render functions that gets re-evaluated whenever relevant state changes, as opposed to instances that actively manage their internal states.
+The basic idea is that UI can be expressed as a composition of *pure* render functions that gets re-evaluated (in normal order, i.e. from the outside in, as opposed to applicative order in most programming languages) whenever relevant state changes, as opposed to instances that actively manage their internal states.
 The instances that are created are in fact the activation records (i.e. stack frames) that store information such as input arguments and local variables for each invocation of a render function.

 The signature for such render functions  differs slightly from React:
 ```js